SciML/ModelingToolkit.jl/README.md

 ### Operations

 Operations are the basic composition of variables and puts together the pieces with a function.

-The `~` function denotes equality between the arguments.
+### Equations

+Equations are stored using the `Equation` datatype.
+Given expressions for the left-hand and right-hand sides, an equation is constructed as `Equation(lhs, rhs)`, or equivalently `lhs ~ rhs`.

 ### Differentials